UBC-CIC/course-flexibility/docs/UserGuide.md

 This page is accessed by clicking on the main navigation bar called "Courses".
 This page will give analysis results for each course.

-On the top of the page are the filters which includes a filter base on campus, course subject, course number, and faculty.
+On the top of the page are the filters which include a filter base on campus, course subject, course number, and faculty.
 There is also an [Advanced Filter](#Advanced-Filter) option to access more complex filters.

 Below the filters is a table showing the meta-data of a course and an analysis summary in each row.
 It includes the following: